CT Scans for Early Lung Cancer Detection: What You Need to Know

 Diagnosing tardive dyskinesia can be challenging because symptoms may not appear until months or even years after starting antipsychotic medication.
 Your doctor will perform a physical exam and may use a tool called the Abnormal Involuntary Movement Scale (AIMS) to assess your symptoms.
 They may also order blood tests or brain scans to rule out other conditions that can cause similar movements, such as Parkinson's disease or Huntington's disease.

-The primary goal of treatment for tardive dyskinesia is to prevent the condition from occurring in the first place.
+The primary goal of treatment for tardive dyskinesia is to prevent the condition from occurring.
 If you are prescribed an antipsychotic medication, be sure to discuss the potential side effects with your doctor and weigh the risks and benefits of treatment.

 If you do develop tardive dyskinesia, your doctor may: